type1fool/follow/EVENT_SOURCING.md

 | Metadata  |                                                       |                                                                                | N/A     |

 With event sourcing, it's important to think about grammar.
 Nouns, verbs, and tenses are used to codify events happening in an application.

+- A command is represented as a present tense verb and a noun, ie `CreateSubscription`.
+- An event successfully generated from a command is represented as a noun followed by a past tense verb, ie `SubscriptionCreated`.

 ## 🍱 CQRS: Command Query Responsibility Segregation